dreoporto/ptmlib/README.md

 ## Summary

-**PTMLib** is a set of utilities that I have used with Machine Learning frameworks such as Scikit-Learn and TensorFlow.
-The purpose is to eliminate code that I kept repeating in multiple projects.
+**PTMLib** is a set of utilities for use with Machine Learning frameworks such as Scikit-Learn and TensorFlow.

 - **ptmlib.time.Stopwatch** - measure the time it takes to complete a long-running task, with an audio alert for task completion
 - **ptmlib.cpu.CpuCount** - get info on CPUs available, with options to adjust/exclude based on a specific number/percentage.
 Useful for setting `n_jobs` in Scikit-Learn tools that support multiple CPUs, such as `RandomForestClassifier`
-- **ptmlib.charts** - render separate line charts for TensorFlow accuracy and loss, with corresponding validation data if available
+- **ptmlib.charts** - render separate line charts for TensorFlow metrics such as accuracy and loss, with corresponding validation data if available
-- **ptmlib.model_tools.load_or_fit_model()** - save and reload Tensorflow models and training graphs automatically, making it easier to pick up where you left off
+- **ptmlib.model_tools.load_or_fit_model()** - train, save, and reload Tensorflow models and metric charts automatically, making it easier to pick up where you left off

-*This code and documentation were created by Andre Oporto at [Pendragon AI](https://www.pendragonai.com)*

 ## ptmlib.time.Stopwatch